HumanSignal/label-studio/docs/source/templates/get_started.md

 meta_description: Label Studio Template library of data labeling and annotation configurations for various data types.
 ---

-Label Studio templates provide predefined labeling interfaces for specific use cases and data types.
-You can use templates to get started labeling right away, or as a starting point to build a fully customized labeling interface for your data labeling project.
+Label Studio templates provide you with a way to get started quickly with your data labeling process or machine learning workflow.
+The templates are predefined labeling interfaces for specific use cases and data types.
+Use our templates to get started labeling right away, or as a starting point to build a fully customized labeling interface for your data labeling project.

 <a class="button" href="index.html">See all templates!</a>